Full Ellipsoid Embeddings and Toric Mutations: Introduction

-Let $\SH$ be the set of symplectic domains listed in Figure \ref{fig:IntroTable}.
-The domains $(X,\omega_X)\in\SH$ are obtained from one of the monotone closed symplectic 4-manifolds $\C\P^2,\C\P^1\times\C\P^1,Bl_3(\C\P^2)$ and $Bl_4(\C\P^2)$ by removing a configuration of surfaces.
-These surfaces depend on each item in Figure \ref{fig:IntroTable}, and thus the choice of $(X,\omega_X)\in\SH$.
-Each of these configurations consists of a union of symplectic 2-sphere, lying above the {\it blue sides} of the almost-toric base, and Lagrangian 2-spheres, located above the {\it red cuts}.
-These Lagrangian 2-spheres can be Hamiltonian isotoped to lie above the vertices where the cut starts, and thus $(X,\omega_X)\in\SH$ can also be directly interpreted as the convex domain defined by the polytopes in Figure \ref{fig:IntroTable}, without taking the red cuts into account.
+Let $\SH$ be the set of the nine symplectic domains listed in Figure \ref{fig:IntroTable}, as described in the above paragraph.
+These domains $(X,\omega_X)\in\SH$ are obtained from one of the monotone closed symplectic 4-manifolds $\C\P^2,\C\P^1\times\C\P^1,Bl_3(\C\P^2)$ and $Bl_4(\C\P^2)$ by removing a configuration of surfaces.
+These surfaces depend on each base in Figure \ref{fig:IntroTable}: each of these configurations consists of a union of symplectic 2-spheres, lying above the {\it blue sides} of the almost toric base, and Lagrangian 2-spheres, located above the {\it red cuts}.
+See Section \ref{sec:proofmain} for a more detailed description of these symplectic domains.

+\begin{example} The closed symplectic 4-manifold associated to the base in the leftmost diagram in the first row is $(\CP^2,\omega_{\st})$, and the symplectic surface associated to the blue side is a symplectic line $\CP^1\sse(\CP^2,\omega_{\st})$.
+Thus, the associated symplectic domain is the unit Darboux 4-ball $(\bD^4(1),\omega_{\st})$, presented as the complement $\CP^2\setminus\CP^1$.
+In contrast, the closed symplectic 4-manifold associated to the base in the rightmost diagram in the first row is $(\CP^1\times\CP^1,\omega_{\st}\oplus\omega_{\st})$.
+The symplectic surface associated to the blue hypotenuse is the symplectic diagonal $\CP^1\sse(\CP^1\times\CP^1,\omega_{\st}\oplus\omega_{\st})$ and the Lagrangian 2-sphere associated to the red cut is the Lagrangian anti-diagonal.
+The associated symplectic domain is the $E(1,2)$ ellipsoid.
+In general, the symplectic domains $\SH$ do not have a particular name, except for the cases of $\bD^4$ and $E(1,2)$ just discussed, and the polydisk $ \bD^2(1)\times\bD^2(1)$ and the ellipsoid $E(2,3)$, which correspond to the center base diagram in the first row and the rightmost diagram in the second row, respectively. $\Box$ \end{example}

-First, let us state our main result on the construction of sharp ellipsoid embeddings: \begin{thm} Let $(X,\omega_X)\in\SH$ be a 4-dimensional symplectic domain.
+First, let us state our main result on the construction of ellipsoid embeddings: \begin{thm} Let $(X,\omega_X)\in\SH$ be a 4-dimensional symplectic domain.
 Then the non-decreasing function $c_{X}:\R\lr\R$ admits a sequence of sharp points $S\sse I_X$. $\Box$ \end{thm}

 Theorem \ref{thm:main} establishes the existence of {\it sharp} points, which is the constructive ingredient towards infinite staircases.
 Indeed, the existence of sharp infinite staircases consists of two independent arguments.
 First, a {\it constructive} result showing the existence of a sequence of {\it sharp} points $S\sse I_X$.
 Second, an {\it obstructive} result stating that the volume bound is {\it not} an equality for the non-sharp points $I_X\setminus S$.
-Our Theorem \ref{thm:main} strictly contributes with the constructive part, which is the part that the present manuscript geometrically establishes.
+Our Theorem \ref{thm:main} contributes to the constructive part, which is the part that the present manuscript geometrically establishes.